OtotaO/rainmaker/README.md

-# Rainmaker - AI Product Team
+# Rainmaker - Product CoPilot

 Rainmaker is an internal tool that accelerates feature development from idea to code in under an hour.